 If your adult children travel without you, they might need to have a Health Care Proxy signed, so someone can medically decide for them if they are unable.
 Even as a parent, because of privacy laws such as HIPPA (Health Insurance Portability and Accountability Act), your right to decide for an adult child, or even to get an update on his or her medical condition, may be limited without the proper authorizations in place.

-If you are a business owner, who is authorized to make decisions on your behalf while you are away?
-In the event that something happens to you, has a successor been appointed?
-Have your business documents, such as buy-sell documents, been kept current?
+If you are a business owner, who may decide on your behalf while you are away?
+If something happens to you, has a successor been appointed?
+Have your business documents, such as the buy-sell agreement, been kept current?
 The time to plan for your business is when things are running smoothly, not during an emergency.

-After all, won’t it bring you peace of mind to know that the only thing you have to be concerned about when you’re on vacation is whether you want to go sightseeing or snorkeling?
+Won’t it bring peace of mind to know that the only thing you must be concerned about when you’re on vacation is whether you want to go sightseeing or snorkeling?
 Before school gets out and vacations, go on the calendar, schedule a consultation with the attorneys at Altman & Associates at 301-468-3220.